Business & Commerce

 Online Business & Commerce Programs

-In the 2018-2019 academic year, 959 schools offered some type of general business/commerce program.
+In 2020-2021, 920 schools offered a general business program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||0||0|

 |Certificate (2-4 Years)||3||0|

 |Doctor’s Degree (Other)||0||0|

 Is a Degree in Business & Commerce Worth It?

 The median salary for a general business grad is $103,330 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 159% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $1,268,600 after 20 years!